DarwinAwardWinner/ido-completing-read-plus/README.md

 command.
 There should then be a line in the `*Messages*` buffer that explains the reason for disabling ido completion.

-## Why is there an empty entry a the beginning of the completion list? <br/>  What happened to old-style default selection? ##
+## Why does RET sometimes not select the first completion on the list? <br/> Why is there an empty entry at the beginning of the completion list? <br/> What happened to old-style default selection? ##

 Previous versions of ido-ubiquitous-mode gave special consideration to cases where a default value was not provided to `completing-read` and